MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-monitor-networkdevice-viewing-data.md

 -   Vicinity view of the node

--   Availability statistics of the node over the last 24 hours, last 48 hours, past 7 days, or past 30 days
+-   Availability statistics of the node over the last 24 hours, last 48 hours, past seven days, or past 30 days

     > [!NOTE]
     > Periods of time that were not monitored are counted as available in the availability statistics.